Old Norse religion: Beliefs

 Norse mythology, stories of the Norse deities, is preserved in Eddic poetry and in Snorri Sturluson's guide for skalds, the Poetic Edda.
-Depictions of some of these stories can be found on picture stones in Gotland and in other visual records including some early Christian crosses, which attests to how widely known they were.
+Depictions of some of these stories can be found on picture stones in Gotland and in other visual records, including some early Christian crosses, which attest to how widely known they were.
 The myths were transmitted purely orally until the end of the period, and were subject to variation; one key poem, "Vǫluspá", is preserved in two variant versions in different manuscripts, (Note: In addition to the verses cited in the Prose Edda, which are for the most part close to one of the two.
 Dronke, The Poetic Edda, Volume 2: Mythological Poems, Oxford: Oxford University, 1997, repr.
 2001, ISBN 978-0-19-811181-8, pp. 61–62, 68–79.) and Snorri's retelling of the myths sometimes varies from the other textual sources that are preserved.
 There was no single authoritative version of a particular myth, and variation over time and from place to place is presumed, rather than "a single unified body of thought".
 In particular, there may have been influences from interactions with other peoples, including northern Slavs, Finns, and Anglo-Saxons, and Christian mythology exerted an increasing influence.